Thank you cards and the elegance of tradition

 Thank you cards 1

-Weddings are one of a just a handful of times in your life when tradition matters; after all, can you imagine receiving wedding invitations or thank you cards via text?
+Weddings are just a handful of times when tradition matters; after all, can you imagine receiving wedding invitations or thank you cards via text?
 In this age of emails and emojis, Facebook and Twitter, your wedding is an event worthy of more than a digital e-vite.
-There’s a certain elegance to a hand calligraphed or custom-designed matte card in an actual envelope with a personalised touch.
-From save the date to invitations to thank you cards, here’s a quick look at the etiquette and tradition of wedding paper goods, and the elements you need to follow.

-It’s all about the font
+Thank you cards Are all about the font

 Whether you opt for a unique custom-designed wedding invitation or an exquisite pre-designed template, look for one that captures the theme of your wedding.
 Consider how the different fonts convey different tones; a cursive font like Edwardian Script denotes a classic, conventional ceremony (think grand church, indoor reception, sit-down dinner), or a clean sans serif font like Frutiger offers a fresh, modern look – perfect for a beach or outdoor event.

-Spell out dates and times in full regardless of your choice, and be clear about the details and what’s to be expected on the day.
+Spell out dates and times in full, regardless of your choice, and be clear about the details and what’s to be expected on the day.

 Trending: Calligraphy

 The paper elements of a wedding are endless, and each gives you the opportunity to be creative.
+A few things to keep in mind: if you don’t like your handwriting, it’s completely acceptable to enlist the help of an artistic friend or relative (or fiancé, perhaps?).

 Calligraphy place cardsShare on Pinterest

-Source: http://www.scriptmerchantcalligraphy.com/jen-caleb
+Source: instagram.com/le.lettere

 Along with letterpress, calligraphy offers old-world sophistication and brings an artisan touch to accompany the paper goods available on the Internet.
-In past eras, wealthy families would commission skilled monks to craft their text – a romantic idea if ever there was one.
-These days calligraphers, who are most often artists and designers, learn their skills via design colleges (no need to visit a monastery).
+In past eras, wealthy families would commission skilled monks to craft their text—a romantic idea if ever there was one.
+These days, calligraphers, who are most often artists and designers, learn their skills via design colleges (no need to visit a monastery).

 The importance of the thank you card